 - The rule of six or two households will apply indoors

 - All legal limits on social contact can be removed

-Minutes after the announcement, the REG’s bookings in July and August doubled compared to the previous week.
+Minutes after the announcement, our bookings in July and August doubled compared to the previous week.
 The announcement also meant that earlier bookings were now possible.
 Bookings in April soared to 284% and April 12th became the most popular date to book, followed by April 16th.

 Travel trends in the roadmap: Step two

-With domestic travel permitted in this stage, the five most popular locations to book during step two are:
+With domestic travel permitted in this stage, the five most popular locations to book during step two were: